baahrens/goodreads-api-node/README.md

   .then(url => { /* redirect your user to this url to ask for permission */ });
   ```
   `getRequestToken()` returns (a promise which resolves) a URL.
 You can now redirect your user to this URL to ask him for access to his account.
-  The callbackURL provided in `initOauth()` is then used to inform you about whether the user granted access.
+  The callbackURL provided in `initOAuth()` is then used to inform you about whether the user granted access.
   Goodreads will redirect to this url with the query params `oauth_token` and `authorize`.

   `http://yourapp.com/goodreads_oauth_callback?oauth_token=ezBHZc7C1SwvLGc646PEQ&authorize=1`